 Regulation & Legislation

-DOL’s fiduciary rule proposal: 6 takeaways for employers
+DOL’s new fiduciary rule: 6 takeaways for employers

-The U.S. Department of Labor (DOL) recently proposed yet again to expand its fiduciary rule to include more types of investment advice and more people who provide that advice for a fee.
-While the proposal would primarily affect financial professionals, there are a few noteworthy areas for employers who offer workplace retirement plans.
+The U.S. Department of Labor (DOL) recently expanded its nearly 50-year-old fiduciary rule to include more types of investment advice and more people who provide professional advice for a fee.
+While the changes primarily affect financial services providers, there are a few noteworthy areas for employers who offer workplace retirement plans.

-Proponents of the proposal say it would help mitigate conflicts of interest, while critics say it would reduce access to investment advice and education for investors.
+Proponents of the rule changes say they will help mitigate conflicts of interest, while critics say they will reduce access to investment advice and education for investors.

-The proposed rule is the latest in a series of attempts by the DOL to revise the nearly 50-year-old definition of a fiduciary.
-These efforts reflect changes in the marketplace since enactment of the current fiduciary rule in 1975, including the shift to defined contribution (DC) plans from traditional pensions and the growth of the individual retirement account (IRA) market largely through rollovers.
-The DOL’s last attempt to rewrite the rule was struck down by a federal appeals court in 2018.
+The rule update is the latest in a series of attempts by the DOL to revise the definition of a fiduciary.
+These efforts reflect changes in the marketplace since enactment of the fiduciary rule in 1975, including the shift to defined contribution (DC) plans from traditional pensions and the growth of the individual retirement account (IRA) market largely through rollovers.
+The DOL’s previous attempt to rewrite the rule was struck down by a federal appeals court in 2018.

 Potential impacts on plan sponsors

-Employers that offer workplace retirement plans could see several potential impacts if the DOL’s latest proposal takes effect.
+Employers that offer workplace retirement plans could see several potential impacts from the rule changes.
 Here we highlight six key areas:

 1. Human resources departments get a pass.
-The DOL’s proposal addresses a long-standing question about whether human resources (HR) employees are fiduciaries when they communicate with participants about investing in the company’s retirement plan.
-The DOL definitively states that HR employees are not fiduciaries for two reasons: first, they do not regularly offer investment recommendations as part of their jobs; and second, their salaries do not constitute a fee associated with providing investment advice to plan participants.
-This is a positive development for employers because it would make it easier for HR employees to discuss investment options with participants, such as recommending that employees who are overwhelmed by the available investment choices consider a target date fund.
+The DOL’s revised rule addresses a long-standing question about whether human resources (HR) employees are fiduciaries when they communicate with participants about investing in the company’s retirement plan.
+The DOL definitively states that HR employees are not fiduciaries for two reasons: first, they do not regularly provide professional investment advice as part of their jobs; and second, their salaries do not constitute a fee associated with providing investment advice to plan participants.
+This is a positive development for employers because it should make it easier for HR employees to discuss investment options with participants, such as recommending that employees who are overwhelmed by the available investment choices consider a target date fund.

 2. Unlike savings recommendations, distribution recommendations are viewed as fiduciary advice.
-A recommendation that a plan participant increase their saving rate would not be considered an investment recommendation under the DOL’s proposed rule.
-But the proposal does treat recommendations for distribution of a participant’s plan assets as a fiduciary investment recommendation even if no securities are discussed.
+A recommendation that a plan participant increase their saving rate is not considered an investment recommendation under the expanded rule.
+But it does treat recommendations for distribution of a participant’s plan assets as a fiduciary investment recommendation even if no securities are discussed.
 In the DOL’s view, inherent in a distribution recommendation is a recommendation to sell securities.
-Among the potential implications, this could make it more difficult for a plan’s service providers to discuss drawdown strategies such as lifetime income options.
+Among the potential implications, this could make it more difficult for a plan’s service providers to recommend drawdown strategies such as lifetime income options.

 3. Rollover and annuity recommendations are under scrutiny.
-A key aim of the proposal is to definitively apply a fiduciary standard to one-time recommendations for retirement plan rollovers and annuity purchases.
-While the DOL takes the position that these recommendations are fiduciary recommendations if there is ongoing advice in the rollover IRA, some courts have concluded that these recommendations currently fall outside the fiduciary standard because the existing rules require that investment advice be provided on an ongoing basis in the plan to rise to a fiduciary level.
-This clarification would be a welcome change for plan sponsors who want to keep retirees in their plan.
-It would require financial advisors to perform an in-depth comparison of the institutional retirement plan’s investment options, fees and services to those of a retail individual retirement account to determine whether a recommended rollover is in the investor’s best interests.
+A key aim of the rule’s expansion was to definitively apply a fiduciary standard to one-time recommendations for retirement plan rollovers and annuity purchases.
+While the DOL takes the position that these recommendations are fiduciary recommendations if there is ongoing advice in the rollover IRA, some courts have concluded that these recommendations currently fall outside the fiduciary standard because the old rules require that investment advice be provided on an ongoing basis in the plan to rise to a fiduciary level.
+This clarification should be a welcome change for plan sponsors who want to keep retirees in their plan.
+It will require financial advisors to perform an in-depth comparison of the institutional retirement plan’s investment options, fees and services to those of a retail individual retirement account to determine whether a recommended rollover is in the investor’s best interests.

 5. Higher risk of co-fiduciary liability.
 A related concern for employers is the risk of liability associated with breaches of fiduciary duty by a vendor or service provider, such as a recordkeeper’s call center.
-For example, a recordkeeper making rollover recommendations to plan participants would be giving fiduciary advice under the DOL’s proposal.
-If that recordkeeper were a financial institution guiding participants to its own products, it could be in breach of its fiduciary duty to put the investor’s interests ahead of its own, potentially exposing the employer to liability.
+For example, a recordkeeper making rollover recommendations to plan participants is giving fiduciary advice under the DOL’s expanded rule.
+If that recordkeeper is a financial institution guiding participants to its own products, it could be in breach of its fiduciary duty to put the investor’s interests ahead of its own, potentially exposing the employer to liability.
 This could put the onus on plan sponsors to increase due diligence and monitoring of third-party service providers.

 The future is uncertain

-The DOL appears to be pursuing an accelerated timeline to get the proposed fiduciary rule expansion on the books.
-The rule could be finalized before midyear, and the DOL may hope to see compliance start before a potential change in administration following the U.S. presidential election in November.
-That said, the DOL will almost certainly face legal challenges given the strong objections from various corners of the financial services industry.
+With the rule scheduled to take effect on September 23, 2024, it will be in place before a potential change in administration following the U.S. presidential election in November.
+That said, the DOL may face legal challenges given the strong objections from various corners of the financial services industry.
 This could result in a challenging compliance environment with interested stakeholders taking steps to comply with a rule that may well be revoked in the courts or reopened in a new administration.

 Learn more about